Minimum Distance Approach to Inference with Many Instruments: Setup

 and an unbiased estimator of the reduced-form covariance matrix $\Omega$ based on the residual sum of squares,

 The advantage of working with the orthogonalized instruments is that now the rows of $\hat{\Pi}$ are mutually independent.
-Since the distribution of $\hat\Psi$ is unrestricted, we can drop it from the model and base inference on $\hat\Pi$ and $S$ only\footnote{Formally, this requirement can be justified by requiring invariance to location shifts in $\hat\Psi$ in the sample space, and invariance to location shifts in $\Psin$ in the parameter space.
-Since the goal is to make inferences about $\beta$, the loss function will not depend on $\Psin$, and will therefore also be invariant to this transformation.} as in \citet{moreira03} and \citet{ci04}.
-This step eliminates the potentially high-dimensional nuisance parameters $\pisse$ and $\pifse$, so that the model parameters are now given by the triplet $(\beta,\pifs,\Omega)$.
+Since the distribution of $\hat\Psi$ is unrestricted, we can drop it from the model and base inference on $\hat\Pi$ and $S$ only as in \citet{moreira03} and \citet{ci04}.
+This step eliminates the potentially high-dimensional nuisance parameter $\Psin$, so that the model parameters are now given by the triplet $(\beta,\pifs,\Omega)$.

 Estimators considered in this paper will only depend on $\hat{\Pi}$ through the statistic

 Define the following functions of the statistics $T$ and $S$: